A blend of CBT skills and mindfulness practices to prevent relapse in depression and reduce anxiety.

 Strong research support for preventing depressive relapse and managing anxiety

-Instead of challenging or replacing negative thoughts, MBCT helps people notice thoughts as passing events not truths that must define behavior.
-This shift reduces rumination, builds emotional regulation, and promotes resilience in the face of stress.
+Instead of challenging or replacing negative thoughts, MBCT helps people observe their thoughts as passing events, not facts that dictate behavior.
+This mindful shift reduces rumination, increases emotional stability, and strengthens resilience in the face of stress.

 Reduces risk of returning depressive episodes through ongoing awareness practices